|Location||British Virgin Islands|

 Limited feature set

-Surprisingly for a VPN with an above average price, ExpressVPN offers fewer features than the other leading VPN services.
+Surprisingly for a VPN with an above average price, ExpressVPN offers fewer features than the other leading VPN providers.
 For example, NordVPN includes specialized VPN servers with features that ExpressVPN can't match, including: Double VPN servers, Tor-over-VPN servers, Obfuscated servers, and P2P servers.

 ExpressVPN offers none of those things.
 They have definitely fallen behind when it comes to advanced VPN features.